lorikayman/RebisTheory/rebis_theory.md

   The other possibility is the Shadow Firestorm Citadel, which is connected to the Swarm by its presence in the Throne Room and the general location of this Citadel in the Shadow Lairs.

-  If so, Darkfire Vanaduke would remain as a single king, whose heart was consumed by a more commonly known curse.
+  If so, Darkfire Lord Vanaduke would remain as a single king, whose heart was consumed by a more commonly known curse.
 The rest of his people - their souls - would be consumed by the fact of curse afflicting them - as Carnavons.

   We should state, that, so far this theme is only taken from the context of Almire.